octo-technology/OpenTezos/docs/ligo/deploy-a-contract.md

 ```

 where:
-- **CONTRACT_NAME** name given to the contract
+- **CONTRACT_NAME** is the name given to the contract
-- **MICHELSON_FILE** path for the Michelson smart contract code (.tz file).
+- **MICHELSON_FILE** is the path for the Michelson smart contract code (.tz file).
 - **AMOUNT_TEZ** is the quantity of tez being transferred to the newly deployed contract.
   If a contract balance reaches 0 then it is deactivated.
-- **FROM_USER** account from which the tez are taken from (and transferred to the new contract).
+- **FROM_USER** account from which the tez are taken (and transferred to the new contract).
 - **INITIAL_STORAGE** is a Michelson expression.
-The --init parameter is used to specify initial state of the storage.
+The --init parameter is used to specify the initial state of the storage.
-- **GAZ_FEE** it specifies the maximal fee the user is willing to pay for this operation (using the --burn-cap parameter).
+- **GAZ_FEE** is a specified maximal fee the user is willing to pay for this operation (using the --burn-cap parameter).

 ## Invoke

 Once the smart contract has been deployed on the blockchain (contract-origination operation baked into a block),
-it is possible to invoke an entrypoint for the smart contract using the command line.
+it is possible to invoke an entrypoint from the smart contract using the command line.

 Here is the syntax of the tezos command line to invoke a smart contract: